afedynitch/x4i3/README.md

 The database resembles a collection of experimental and evaluated nuclear data files in the EXFOR format (*.x4), a structured markup language.
 The mark-up language is quite complex and the data has legacy issues, such as data sets entered by hand or issues with the strict alignment criteria of FORTRAN-era punch cards.
 The documentation by David A. Brown describes a few basics of the format.
 Please use this [documentation](doc/x4i/x4i.pdf), the references therein and the other files in the [doc](doc) folder.
 Please also cite the papers about the database if you use these data in your research.

 The main purpose of this fork is to ensure that such a valuable and complex tool does stays available.
 Also, the original link for this code is dead and Python 2 is deprecated.
+As a standalone pure Python package on pip, it may cure derived works from a potential GPL infection.

 ### History

 This fork emerged originally in 2016 when we tried to benchmark current photo-nuclear interaction codes against experimental data in a project related to Ultra-High Energy Cosmic Rays.
 One paper that came out [has a quite useful plot (Figure 1)](https://www.nature.com/articles/s41598-017-05120-7).
 Actually, this figure is [an interactive matplotlib application](https://github.com/afedynitch/EXFOR-chart) that used the original `x4i` as a backend.
 When a box is clicked x4i gathers experimental data from EXFOR, applies some filtering and visualizes the data against pre-computed model predictions.

+### Examples

+Nothing very useful yet.
+To check out if the installation is successful, try:

+        python examples/get-entry.py --data -s 10504002

+It should print some fission cross section to stdout.

 ### Contributions